MicrosoftDocs/Viva/Viva/insights/org-team-insights/teamwork-habits.md

 ## Recommendations and actions

 If you have a full schedule, it can be tough to stay in contact with your team members.
-Viva Insights brings together all the information you need to stay caught up and respond quickly to important requests, like:
+Viva Insights brings together all the information you need to stay caught up and respond quickly to important requests, like these:

 * Acting on tasks you promised to get done or that team members asked you to complete
 * Reviewing important emails and documents from team members that you haven’t read yet